What Was The Worst Natural Disaster Ever

 The 1970 Bhola Cyclone

 The Bhola Cyclone claimed an estimated 300,000 to 500,000 lives, making it one of the worst natural disasters ever in terms of mortality.
-The disaster also had a significant political impact, exacerbating tensions between East and West Pakistan and contributing to the Bangladesh Liberation War in 1971.
+Also, the disaster also had a significant political impact, exacerbating tensions between East and West Pakistan and contributing to the Bangladesh Liberation War in 1971.
 The 1970 Bhola Cyclone underscored the vulnerability of coastal populations to tropical cyclones and the importance of effective disaster management strategies.

 Trends and Latest Developments